Find out which dependency pattern you have

 - Suicidal thoughts related to your AI relationships or recovery attempts

-Crisis Resources: National Suicide Prevention Lifeline: 988 | Crisis Text Line: Text HOME to 741741
+Crisis resources: 988 Suicide and Crisis Lifeline | Crisis Text Line: Text HOME to 741741

 All testimonials shared with permission, names changed for privacy

-“Week 1 was brutal – constant urge to check my AI companions.
-But following the Phase 1 disruption tactics worked.
+“Week 1 was brutal — constant urge to check my AI companions.
+But the Phase 1 disruption tactics worked.
 By Week 3, the compulsion dropped 70%.
 Now at Month 4, I barely think about it.”

-— Marcus, 28, Former Polybuzz User ⭐⭐⭐⭐⭐
+— Marcus, 28, former Polybuzz user ⭐⭐⭐⭐⭐

-— Sarah M., 24, Now 5 Months Clean ⭐⭐⭐⭐⭐
+— Sarah M., 24, 5 months clean ⭐⭐⭐⭐⭐

 — Chris P., 33 ⭐⭐⭐⭐⭐